 WCAT's authority to reimburse a party's appeal expenses is derived from the Appeal Regulation.
 Thus, there is no board of directors' policy on reimbursement of appeal expenses.
-Notwithstanding this, WCAT will generally be guided by Board policy at item #100.14 of the RSCM, regarding the amount and type of expenses the Board will pay.
-These are calculated in accordance with the rules set out in items #82.20 (transportation), #83.20 (meals and accommodation) and #83.13 (lost time from work where the worker is not already in receipt of temporary disability or vocational rehabilitation benefits from the Board).
+Notwithstanding this, WCAT will generally be guided by Board policy regarding the amount and type of expenses the Board will pay.
+These are calculated in accordance with the policies set out in Chapter 10 (Medical Assistance) of the Rehabilitation Services and Claims Manual which addresses the reimbursement of expenses for transportation, meals and accommodation and lost time from work where the worker is not already in receipt of temporary disability or vocational rehabilitation benefits from the Board.